Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 • Changes in hormonal status;

-• Damage to the vertebrae of the infectious nature of the impact (for example, changes provoked by osteomyelitis or tuberculosis);
+• Damage to the vertebrae of an infectious nature (for example, changes caused by osteomyelitis or tuberculosis);

 • Hypothermia.

 As a rule, radicular syndrome does not occur immediately after exposure to one or another specified cause.
 Initially, it is preceded by the development of changes in the area of the intervertebral discs, which, in turn, provoke the occurrence of hernias.
 Further, the hernia, with its own displacement, begins to compress the spinal root, which leads to difficulty in the outflow of venous blood from it.
-This subsequently leads to the development of inflammation of a non-infectious nature.
-Thus, the nerve and the tissues around it begin to surround the formed adhesions.
+This subsequently leads to the development of non-infectious inflammation.
+Thus, the nerve and the tissue around it begin to surround the formed adhesions.

 Radicular syndrome: symptoms

-The first, and at the same time the most characteristic symptom of radicular syndrome, is the appearance of pain, which is concentrated along the course of a particular nerve.
-So, when a process is formed in the cervical region, pain, respectively, occurs in the arm and neck.
-The process in the thoracic region provokes back pain, in some cases pains concentrated in the stomach or heart area become possible (these pains disappear only when the radicular syndrome itself is eliminated).
-The process in the lumbar region leads to pain in the lumbar region and buttocks, as well as in the lower extremities.
+The first, and most characteristic symptom of radicular syndrome is the appearance of pain, which is concentrated along the course of a particular nerve.
+So, when a process develops in the cervical region, pain, accordingly, occurs in the arm and neck.
+The process in the thoracic region provokes back pain; in some cases, pain concentrated in the stomach or heart becomes possible (these pain disappears only when the radicular syndrome itself is eliminated).
+The process in the lumbar region leads to pain in the lower back and buttocks, as well as the lower extremities.

-Movement, like lifting weights, leads to increased pain.
-In some cases, the pain is characterized as "shooting", which is accompanied by its distribution to various parts of the body, this is in particular due to the location of a particular nerve.
-A backache that occurs in the lumbar region is called lumbago.
-In this case, the pain may be permanent, but in any case, its intensification occurs in the event of any careless movement.
+Movement, like lifting heavy objects, leads to increased pain.
+In some cases, the pain is characterized as “shooting”, which is accompanied by its spread to various parts of the body, this is partly due to the location of a particular nerve.
+A lumbago that occurs in the lumbar region is called lumbago.
+In this case, the pain may be constant, but it intensifies in any case if any careless movement is made.

-Not only physical stress can provoke attacks of pain, but also emotional stress, in addition to this, hypothermia also has an effect on its appearance.
-In some cases, the onset of pain occurs at night, as well as during sleep, which in particular is accompanied by swelling of the skin and its redness, and increased sweating is also noted.
+Not only physical stress, but also emotional stress can provoke attacks of pain; in addition, hypothermia also influences its appearance.
+In some cases, pain occurs at night, as well as during sleep, which is particularly accompanied by swelling of the skin and its redness, and increased sweating is also noted.

-Another sign accompanying the radicular syndrome manifests itself as a violation of sensitivity that occurs in the zone of innervation of the nerve in question.
-So, a slight tingling with a needle in the indicated zone is accompanied by a sharp decrease in sensitivity, which is observed when compared with an area similar, but located on the other side.
+Another symptom accompanying radicular syndrome manifests itself as a sensitivity disorder that occurs in the zone of innervation of the nerve in question.
+Thus, a slight tingling sensation with a needle in the indicated area is accompanied by a sharp decrease in sensitivity, which is observed when compared with a similar area, but located on the other side.

-Additionally, among the signs, there is also a movement disorder that occurs with muscle changes.
+Additionally, the symptoms also include movement disorders that occur with muscle changes.
 The latter are provoked by damage to the nerves that innervate them.
-Muscles dry out, respectively, they atrophy.
-In addition, their weakness is noted, which in some cases is also determined visually, especially when comparing both limbs.
+The muscles dry out and, accordingly, they atrophy.
+In addition, their weakness is noted, which in some cases is determined visually, especially when comparing both limbs.

 Diagnosis of radicular syndrome

 In diagnosing radicular syndrome, it is initially important to determine the cause that provokes compression of the spinal nerve.
-Thanks to research on movement and sensitivity disorders, it is determined within which particular vertebrae the damage has formed.
-For example, if the root is squeezed in the region of the fifth lumbar vertebra, then this provokes pain in the lower back (ie, lumbalgia).
-This pain, respectively, gives along the outer surface of the thigh, as well as along the lower leg to the toes (2,3,4).
+Thanks to studies regarding movement and sensitivity disorders, it is determined within which vertebrae the damage occurred.
+For example, if compression of the root occurs in the area of the fifth lumbar vertebra, then this provokes lower back pain (i.e. lumbodynia).
+This pain, accordingly, radiates along the outer surface of the thigh, as well as along the lower leg to the toes (2,3,4).
 Already this symptom acquires a slightly different definition - lumbar ischialgia.

-When nerves are damaged due to infectious diseases, the process may be accompanied by additional symptoms in the form of fever and fever, which, in particular, is concentrated in the region of the root involved in the pathological process.
+When nerves are damaged due to infectious diseases, the process may be accompanied by additional symptoms in the form of fever and increased temperature, which, in particular, is concentrated in the area of the root involved in the pathological process.

-As a standard instrumental method that provides the possibility of diagnosing the syndrome we are considering, a general radiography of the spine is used.
-In particular, the focus of diagnosis covers the results of radiography in the lateral and anterior projections.
+General radiography of the spine is used as a standard instrumental method that makes it possible to diagnose the syndrome we are considering.
+In particular, the diagnostic focus covers the results of radiography in the lateral and anterior projections.
 Meanwhile, the most informative and at the same time sensitive diagnostic method today is MRI (magnetic resonance imaging).
-Whatever method of diagnosis is chosen, the basis for determining the diagnosis is still directly those clinical symptoms that are relevant in each case for the patient.
+Whatever diagnostic method is chosen, the basis for determining the diagnosis is still directly those clinical symptoms that are relevant in each specific case for the patient.

 Treatment of radicular syndrome

-Treatment methods for radicular syndrome are determined solely on the basis of a consideration of the possible causes, as well as the selection of the main one, that is, the one that, in fact, provoked this syndrome.
-Patients are assigned the strictest bed rest, which should lie exclusively on a hard surface.
+Treatment methods for radicular syndrome are determined solely on the basis of considering possible causes, as well as identifying the main one, that is, the one that actually provoked this syndrome.
+Patients are prescribed strict bed rest, during which they should lie exclusively on a hard surface.
 Additionally assigned:

 • Analgesics (ketorol, baralgin).
-Their use allows to eliminate/reduce the pronounced painful manifestations.
+Their use allows you to eliminate/reduce severe painful manifestations.

-• Anti-inflammatory nonsteroidal drugs (nurofen, diclofenac, movalis).
-With their help, not only the inflammation formed in areas with damaged nerves is reduced, but also pain is relieved.
-Their long-term use, meanwhile, is associated with a number of side effects.
-By the way, the use of drugs of this type is possible in the form of ointments, gels (fastum, ketonal), which, accordingly, provides for their external use while reducing possible adverse effects.
+• Anti-inflammatory non-steroidal drugs (nurofen, diclofenac, movalis).
+With their help, they not only reduce the inflammation that has formed in areas with damaged nerves, but also relieve pain.
+Their long-term use, however, is associated with a number of side effects.
+By the way, the use of drugs of this type is possible in the form of ointments, gels (fastum, ketonal), which, accordingly, provides for their external use while simultaneously reducing possible adverse effects.

-• Muscle relaxants - drugs designed to eliminate muscle spasms.
-They can only be used as directed by a doctor.
+• Muscle relaxants are drugs designed to relieve muscle spasms.
+They can only be used as prescribed by a doctor.

-• Vitamins corresponding to group B. Their action is focused on improving metabolic processes in nerve tissues.
+• Vitamins corresponding to group B. Their action is aimed at improving metabolic processes in nerve tissues.

-• Chondroprotectors are drugs for stimulating recovery processes and slowing down cartilage destruction in the area of intervertebral joints.
+• Chondroprotectors are drugs for stimulating restoration processes and slowing down cartilage destruction in the area of intervertebral joints.

 • Non-drug treatment (massage, gymnastics, physiotherapy, reflexology).
 These treatment options are relevant in all cases except tumors.